Here's where Colorado’s GOP candidates for governor stand on health care

 The Arapahoe County-area district attorney who prosecuted the Aurora theater shooter said he hoped Republicans would at least get a vote on some kind of repeal plan so voters can see where members of Congress stand.

-The vote for debate was just the latest in a series of proposed health care laws since the election of President Donald Trump that were cobbled together quickly and in secret only to hit resistance from every Senate Democrat, as well as from Republicans on the far right and those who are more moderate.
+The July 25 votes were just the latest in a series of proposed health care laws since the election of President Donald Trump that were cobbled together quickly and in secret only to hit resistance from every Senate Democrat, as well as from Republicans on the far right and those who are more moderate.

 Doug Robinson, an investment banker and political newcomer running for governor in Colorado, said he did not want to see members of the Senate come home for their August recess without passing a bill.